National Apartment Leasing Professional

 - Reporting incidents, maintaining documentation, and taking corrective action

 - Maximizing revenue and operational efficiency

 To obtain the NALP credential, candidates must complete the following:

 - Minimum of six months of onsite property management experience in a leasing role (This can be obtained while taking the course; you will receive a provisional certificate until this requirement is met.)

-- Meet all examination standards within 12 months of declaring candidacy
+- Pass the examination within 12 months of declaring candidacy

 Enroll in the Program:

 Courses may be taken as standalone seminars or in full to earn the industry credential.
 NAAEI credential programs are scheduled by local and state affiliates.